 Aside from its concerts in the Auditorium, the ONL also performs in the greatest concert halls across the world.
 In 1979, it was the first European symphony orchestra to perform in China, and in 2016 gave a series of concerts in Japan, including three programmes in Tokyo.
 In 2017, its American tour took it to New York’s legendary Carnegie Hall.

 The ONL has the privilege of rehearsing and performing in its own dedicated venue, the 2,100-seat Lyon Auditorium.
 This imposing concrete and steel concert hall, officially opened in 1975, is the work of Claude Delfante and Henri Pottier and has been classified as a 20th century Heritage site.
 This exceptionally luxurious hall is host to many international contingents, as well as the greatest soloists in the music world.
 The numerous partnerships which the Auditorium-Orchestre National de Lyon has succeeded in fostering – including the Institut Lumière film institute, the Ambronay cultural encounter centre, and the Jazz à Vienne Festival – have opened the venue up to all musical genres and all audiences.
 Every year, around 250,000 concert-goers flock to the Auditorium.

-As an institution of the City of Lyon, the Orchestre National de Lyon is funded by the French Ministry of Culture and the Rhône-Alpes Region.
+Run by the City of Lyon, the Orchestre National de Lyon receives funding from the French Ministry of Culture and Communication and the Auvergne-Rhône-Alpes Region.